-34. LONG SERVICE LEAVE
+33. LONG SERVICE LEAVE

-- 34.1 An employee's entitlement to long service leave, whether full time, part time or casual, shall be in accordance with the provisions of this Agreement and the Long Service Leave Act 1955 (NSW) provided that should there be any inconsistency between that legislation and the provisions of this Agreement, the more beneficial term shall prevail. - 34.2 Quantum of Long Service Leave - (i) Every employee after ten years' continuous service with the same employer shall be entitled to two months' long service leave on full pay; after 15 years' continuous service to an additional one month's long service leave on full pay; and for each five years' continuous service thereafter to an additional one and one-half months' long service leave on full pay. - (ii) Where the service of an employee with at least five years' service is terminated, the employee shall be entitled to long service leave as follows:
+33.1 An employee's entitlement to long service leave, whether full time, part time or casual, shall be in accordance with the provisions of this Agreement and the Long Service Leave Act 1955 (NSW) provided that, should there be any inconsistency between that legislation and the provisions of this Agreement, the more beneficial terms shall prevail.

-For the first five years' of service - one month.
+33.2 Quantum of Long Service Leave

-For the next ten years' of service - a proportionate amount calculated on the basis of one month for each additional five years.
-For the purpose of calculation, each completed whole month of continuous service gives an entitlement equal to 0.0722 weeks' pay.
+- (i) Every employee after five years of continuous service with the same employer shall be entitled to one month's long service leave on full pay; after ten years' continuous service to an additional one month's long service leave on full pay; after 15 years' continuous service to an additional one month's long service leave on full pay; and for each five years' continuous service thereafter to an additional one and a half months' long service leave on full pay. - (ii) Where the service of an employee with at least five years' service is terminated, the employee shall be entitled to long service leave as follows: - (a) For the first five years of service one month. - (b) For the next ten years of service a proportionate amount calculated on the basis of one month for each additional five years' service.
+For the purpose of this

-For all subsequent service - a proportionate amount calculated on the basis of 1.5 months for each additional five years.
-For the purpose of calculation, each completed whole year of continuous service gives an entitlement equal to 1.2996 weeks' pay.
+- calculation, each completed whole month of continuous service gives an entitlement equal to 0.0722 weeks' pay. - (c) For all subsequent service a proportionate amount calculated on the basis of 1.5 months for each additional five years' service.
+For the purpose of this calculation, each completed whole year of continuous service gives an entitlement equal to 1.2996 weeks' pay.

-34.3 Taking of Long Service Leave
+33.3 Taking of Long Service Leave

 - (i) The employer shall give to each employee at least one months' notice of the date from which it is proposed that the employee's long service leave shall be given and taken.
 Such leave shall be taken as soon as practicable having regard to the needs of the residence, or, where the employer and the employee agree, such leave may be postponed to an agreed date. - (ii) In such a case, where the employer and employee agree to postpone the taking of leave, the employee shall be paid for that leave at the rate of pay applicable at the time of the agreement and not at the rate of pay applicable at the time that the leave is taken.
-For any such agreement to be valid, it must be in writing and be signed by both the employer and the employee. - (iii) For the purposes of this clause: - (a) Continuous service in the same residence prior to the coming into force of this agreement shall be taken into account, and: - (b) Continuous service shall be deemed not to have been broken by: - Absence of an employee from the residence while a member of the Defence Forces of the Commonwealth in time of war; - Any period of absence on leave without pay not exceeding six months. - (c) One month equals four and one-third weeks. - 34.4 Subject to subclause 34.2, 34.3 and 34.4, where an employee has acquired a right to long service leave, then: - (i) If before such leave has been entered upon, the employment of such employee is terminated, the employee shall be entitled to receive the monetary value of the leave to which such employee has been entitled computed at the rate of salary which such employee was receiving immediately prior to the termination of employment.
+For any such agreement to be valid, it must be in writing and be signed by both the employer and the employee. - (iii) For the purposes of this clause: - (d) Continuous service in the same residence prior to the coming into force of this agreement shall be taken into account, and: - (e) Continuous service shall be deemed not to have been broken by: - Absence of an employee from the residence while a member of the Defence Forces of the Commonwealth in time of war; - Any period of absence on leave without pay not exceeding six months. - (f) One month equals four and one-third weeks. - 33.4 Subject to subclause 33.2, 33.3 and 33.4, where an employee has acquired a right to long service leave, then: - (i) If before such leave has been entered upon, the employment of such employee is terminated, the employee shall be entitled to receive the monetary value of the leave to which such employee has been entitled computed at the rate of salary which such employee was receiving immediately prior to the termination of employment.